66 Species in Genus Helianthus

 The Sunflower’s Kiss: My Exploration of the Helianthus Genus

 My name is Ferb Vu, and I’ve always been drawn to the vibrant beauty of sunflowers.
 Their cheerful disposition and towering presence in the garden make them hard to ignore.
 But my fascination goes beyond mere aesthetics.
-I’m captivated by the Helianthus genus, the family of plants to which these sunny giants belong.
+I’m captivated by the Helianthus genus from the Asteraceae family, the group of plants to which these sunny giants belong.

 The name Helianthus originates from the Greek words “helios” (sun) and “anthos” (flower), a fitting tribute to their sun-tracking behavior.
 This phenomenon, known as heliotropism, allows the sunflower to maximize photosynthesis by following the sun across the sky.
 It’s a marvel of nature that has always filled me with awe.